 11 milestones in AR and VR in 2018

 Do you ever feel like the hype is strong for VR and AR?
-Both the news and market forecasts demonstrate quite a bit of inflated expectations for virtual and augmented reality.
+If yes, you’re not wrong — the news and market forecasts demonstrate quite a bit of inflated expectations surrounding virtual and augmented reality.

 Take Superdata, for example.
 In early 2017, the analytics company projected a $4.9 billion revenue in consumer VR by the end of the year.
 Fast forward a year, and the actual figure quoted by the same company proved to be $2.2 billion.

 Forecasts of this sort have two problems.
 First, few of them are precise.
 Second, there are just too many forecasts in VR and AR, which makes it hard to separate noise from meaningful information.
 So how about we forget about predictions for a little while and focus on what has actually happened?

 This post will explore the milestones reached in AR and VR.
 We’ll mostly focus on 2018, with a few important stats and figures from 2017.
 So if you need an update on the real-life state of the AR and VR market, read on.